IrfanMusthofa/FancyFit-Mobile/README.md

 First, make sure you have Node.js v22.11.0 installed

-ThenInstall all dependencies by running this command:
+Then Install all dependencies by running this command:

 ```bash
 npm install